mtbChef/nginx/README.md

 # Asking questions and reporting issues
 We encourage you to engage with us.
 - [NGINX GitHub Discussions](https://github.com/nginx/nginx/discussions), is the go-to place to start asking questions and sharing your thoughts.
-- Our [GitHub Issues](https://github.com/nginx/nginx/issues) page offers space to submit and discuss specific issues
+- Our [GitHub Issues](https://github.com/nginx/nginx/issues) page offers space to submit and discuss specific issues, report bugs, and suggest enhancements.

 # Contributing code
 Please see the [Contributing](CONTRIBUTING.md) guide for information on how to contribute code.